 *The Cohort Default Rate is calculated and published by the United States Department of Education, Office of Federal Student Aid.
-The FY2018 tracking period is from October 1, 2017 – September 20, 2018.
+The FY2019 tracking period is from October 1, 2018 – September 20, 2019.
 This information is updated as the U.S. Department of Education website is updated.

 The Borrower Rights and Responsibilities are available at Summary of Borrowers Rights and Responsibilities.

 Cost of Attendance (COA) is an estimate of educational expenses associated with maintaining a reasonably moderate standard of living for a period of enrollment.
 Our COA includes both direct costs and indirect costs.
 Direct costs consist of tuition and fees charged to student accounts.
-Indirect costs are the estimated cost of room and board, books and supplies, transportation, personal, and miscellaneous expenses student may incur while in attendance.
+Indirect costs are the estimated cost of food and housing, books and supplies, transportation, personal, and miscellaneous expenses students may incur while in attendance.
 To review the COA for each program, please see our Cost of Attendance page.

 Federal Student Aid amounts are determined based on the several factors including need-based and non-need-based calculations, Cost of Attendance (COA), Expected Family Contribution (EFC), enrollment status and grade level.
 For more information, please see our Types of Federal Aid and Packaging of Awards pages.